 This is another resource we have used.
 Leading Little Ones to God is an older book that was passed down to me from a friend, and we have often read it at bedtime.
 It walks through different aspects of theology for kids: who God is, His attributes, the Holy Spirit, Jesus, salvation, prayer, the church, spiritual growth - it is a pint-sized systematic theology book and it is wonderful.

 My daughter LOVES this book by Angie Smith.
 The stories are told in a way that girls can connect to the real-life Bible characters and each story is followed with a message to the girl and to the parent about how to apply it to everyday life.
 At age eight, she could read it to herself, but we read it together for the discussion.

 I am putting all of Susan Hunt's books in the same category because they are that wonderful.
 She has written many books specifically to help children internalize Biblical truths.
 Some are about a brother and sister, Cassie and Caleb.
 Another, Sammy and His Shepherd, is a delightful retelling of Psalm 23.
 I cannot say enough good things about her books and the impact they have had on my children.

 Putting it all together

 Remember the thirty minutes a day that we spend on each subject?
 We do that with Redemption, too.
-We spend about 10 to 15 minutes on Bible Reading, about three on the CC Bible memory work, and then 15 to 20 minutes on either Bible Learning or Bible Living.
+We spend about 10 to 15 minutes on Bible Reading, and then 15 to 20 minutes on either Bible Learning or Bible Living.
 As much as I want to do both everyday, my kids (ages eight and three) don't have the attention span for it right now.